musafiryatra15/MusafirYatra/UPGRADE.md

 **Impact Probability: Low**

-n Bagisto, we have overridden the default Laravel 11 exception handler.
+n MusafirYatra, we have overridden the default Laravel 11 exception handler.
 Since the Laravel 11 application skeleton is now empty, we need to override the core Laravel exception handler instead of using the handler within the app directory.

 Additionally, the access modifiers for some of our methods have been updated.